-Surwaya is an ancient site identified with Sarasvati-pattana and Shankhamathika.
-An inscription at Surwaya refers to it as Sarasvati-pattana, while Shankhamathika is mentioned in the Ranod Inscription, which dates to around the 10th-11th century CE.
-According to the Ranod inscription, Shankhamathikadhipati, the lord of Shankhamathika, succeeded Kadambaguhadivasi, the first Acharya who founded a disciple lineage and established a significant Shaiva sect.
-During the 11th-12th century CE, a monastery was built for the monks of this sect.
+Ancient inscriptions identify Surwaya Fortress, also known as Surwaya ki Garhi, with Sarasvati-pattana and Shankhamathika.
+An inscription at Surwaya names it Sarasvati-pattana, while the Ranod Inscription, dating to the 10th-11th century CE, mentions Shankhamathika.
+The Ranod inscription states that Shankhamathikadhipati, the lord of Shankhamathika, succeeded Kadambaguhadivasi, the first Acharya who founded a disciple lineage and established a significant Shaiva sect.
+During the 11th-12th century CE, builders constructed a monastery for the monks of this sect.

 Surwaya features a fortified structure locally known as Garhi, which dates to the late medieval period.
 The fort is accessed through three zig-zag entrances with Mughal arches and is surrounded by a rampart wall and moat.
 Inside this fort, there are three temples and a monastery, along with a Sarvatobhadra miniature temple located on the roof.